beam trawl

 092° 49.84 W

-In addition to the specialized sampling done on ALVIN dives, Dr. Robert Carney brought along another piece of equipment, a beam trawl.
+In addition to the specialized sampling done on deep submergence vessel (DSV) Alvin dives, Dr. Robert Carney brought along another piece of equipment, a beam trawl.
 One of the mainstays of sampling in biological oceanography, the beam trawl, has the two "doors" fused at a fixed length with a beam.
-The trawl we are using on this cruise was designed by Dr. Carney and Innovative Net Systems and fabricated under the direction of Mark Miller of Louisiana State University's School of the Coast and Environment's shop.
+The trawl we are using on this cruise was designed by Dr. Carney and Innovative Net Systems and fabricated under the direction of Mark Miller of Louisiana State University (LSU) School of the Coast and Environment.

 sieving

-Stephane Hourdez carefully washes away a few handfuls of mud through 2mm by 2mm mesh.
-He then inspects whatever is left behind for small benthic creatures.
+Stéphane Hourdez carefully washes away a few handsful of mud through 2- by 2-mm mesh.
+He then inspects whatever is left behind, looking for small benthic creatures.
 Click image for larger view and image credit.

 examining specimens

-After sorting through the trawl contents and cleaning the mud off the back deck of the ship, members of the science party gather around while Bob Carney describes the hidden treasures we have captured.
+After sorting through the trawl contents and cleaning mud off the ship's back deck, members of the science party gather around while Bob Carney describes the hidden treasures we have captured.
 Click image for larger view and image credit.

 (top)